junksamiad/template-sender-engine/lld/processing-engines/step-by-step-process.md

 3. **Conversation Record Creation**:
    - A composite key structure is used for the conversation table
    - Primary key would be `recipient_tel` (recipient's phone number)
-   - Sort key would be `conversation_id` (which could incorporate the company's WhatsApp number)
+   - Sort key would be `conversation_id` (which incorporates the company's WhatsApp number)
+   - The `conversation_id` follows this format: `{company_id}#{project_id}#{request_id}#{company_whatsapp_number}`
+   - This structure ensures uniqueness across all conversations while facilitating efficient queries
+   - Including the `project_id` in the conversation_id is critical for companies with multiple projects
+   - The company WhatsApp number is obtained from the `channel_config.whatsapp.company_whatsapp_number` field

 4. **Channel Configuration Access**:
-   - The company's WhatsApp number is stored in the `channel_config.whatsapp` object in DynamoDB rather than in Secrets Manager
+   - The company's WhatsApp number is stored in the `channel_config.whatsapp.company_whatsapp_number` object in DynamoDB rather than in Secrets Manager
    - This makes sense as the phone number itself isn't sensitive credentials (unlike API keys)
    - Makes it easier to create the conversation record without additional Secrets Manager calls
+   - The actual Twilio credentials are retrieved from AWS Secrets Manager using the reference `channel_config.whatsapp.whatsapp_credentials_id`

 5. **Multi-Channel Support in Conversations Table**:
    - A `channel_method` field differentiates between WhatsApp/SMS/Email records